StackStorm-Exchange/stackstorm-logicmonitor/README.md

 You can create a LogicMonitor API Token (which is an Access ID and Access Key) in your LogicMonitor portal by going to <b>
 Settings -> Users & Roles -> API Tokens -> LMv1 -> Add</b>.<br/>

-#### Security Considerations
+#### LogicMonitor API Token Privileges
-Note that the LogicMonitor API Token you give to the LogicMonitor Pack has a set of **Privileges** in your LogicMonitor account.
-The Privileges associated with your LogicMonitor API Token are associated with the User & Role that the API Token was created with.
-In accordance with the **[Principle of Least Privilege](https://www.cisa.gov/uscert/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights.)**, you should create a Role/User/API Token in your LogicMonitor Portal that has the minimum required privileges for the LogicMonitor Pack/StackStorm.
-You can create these by going to **Settings->Users & Roles**.
+LogicMonitor API Tokens have a set of **Privileges** in your LogicMonitor Portal.
+For example, an API Token that is associated with the _administrator_ **Role** in your LogicMonitor Portal can do everything in your portal, including security-sensitive actions.
+Therefore, it is **strongly reccomended** that you apply the **[Principle of Least Privilege](https://www.cisa.gov/uscert/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights.)** when giving your LogicMonitor Pack and StackStorm your LogicMonitor API Token.
+This means that you should create a **Role** in your LogicMonitor Portal that has the least amount of privilege required for the LogicMonitor Pack to function as intended, create a **User** that references that Role, and then create an **API Token** using that User.
+You can create all three (Roles, Users, and API Tokens) by going to **Settings->Users & Roles** in your LogicMOnitor Portal.

 #### Configuration File
 As discussed further above, you must enter a valid LogicMonitor API Access ID and Access Key Pair